 Variations on Sourdough Brownies

-- Flavor variations: Experiment with flavorings such as mint extract, orange zest, or even espresso powder for a mocha flavor.
+- Flavors: Drop in mint extract, orange zest, or a teaspoon of espresso powder for a mocha kick.

 Common Mistakes When Making Sourdough Brownies